-- A file icon with a plus symbol refers to a newly created file. - A file icon with a minus symbol refers to a file that has been deleted from the local machine during the capture process.
+- A file icon with a pencil refers to changed file content.
+The file itself has already been present on the local machine before the capture process has been executed. - A file icon with a plus symbol refers to a newly created file. - A file icon with a minus symbol refers to a file that has been deleted from the local machine during the capture process.